Ayngie/portfolio2.0/README.md

 ## Short description:

 This is a portfolio that I made during first year of Frontend Developer studies.
-Som info about me as a frontend developer in training, and a demonstration of some of the early techniques I learned at Medieinstitutet, and some info on my current status.
+It showcases info about me as a Frontend Developer, a demonstration of some of the early techniques I learned at Medieinstitutet, and some info on my current status.

 This is version 2.0 of my portfolio.
-This version is built with html/TS/Scss (while the previous version was built solely on html/css).
+This vanilla JS-version is built with html/TypeScript/SCSS (while the previous version was built solely on html/css).

 ## Techniques used (shields/badges)
 ![Git badge](https://img.shields.io/badge/GIT-E44C30?style=for-the-badge&logo=git&logoColor=white/to/img.png)